-A student wishing to apply for dual degrees may submit a single dual degree application that will be sent to each degree program simultaneously when first applying for graduate admissions.
-If the student is already registered in one degree, s/he may apply for the second degree no later than the end of a student's second term at AUB to be considered for the dual degree.
+Students wishing to apply for dual degrees may submit a single dual degree application that will be sent to each degree program simultaneously when first applying for graduate admissions.
+Students already registered in one degree may apply for the second degree no later than the end of their second term at AUB to be considered for the dual degree.

-The student application will be considered separately by each department/program and must satisfy the admissions requirements of both programs and be accepted to both programs to be admitted to the dual degree.

-- A student admitted to dual master's degree programs may benefit from the Graduate Fellowship and Assistantship Program (GFAP) in either or both of the participating units; the total awarded cannot exceed what each unit provides for a graduate assistant for one academic year. - A student admitted to dual master's degree programs will receive a single transcript identifying both degrees and the two program titles. - A student may leave the dual degree programs before completion of both degrees.
+- > The student application will be considered separately by each department/program and must satisfy the admissions requirements of both programs and be accepted to both programs to be admitted to the dual degree. - > Students admitted to dual master's degree programs may benefit from the Graduate Fellowship and Assistantship Program (GFAP) in either or both of the participating units; the total awarded cannot exceed what each unit provides for a graduate assistant for one academic year. - > Students admitted to dual master's degree programs will receive a single transcript identifying both degrees and the two program titles. - > Students may leave the dual degree programs before completion of both degrees.
 If the requirements for one degree have been fulfilled, that degree may be awarded.
+Obtaining the other degree is then subject to re-evaluation and would require additional credit and residency requirements.